telerik/xaml-docs/controls/raddiagram/features/raddiagrams-serialization.md

 	End Sub
 {{endregion}}

-#### __Figure 1: RadDiagram Serialization__
+__RadDiagram Serialization__

 ![raddiagrams features serialization](images/raddiagrams_features_serialization.png)

 >Please note that the Content of the Shapes and the Connections is serialized as String.
 This means that if you have control like ListBox or TreeView as a Content , it will be not serialized successfully.

 ## Save/Load Diagram ViewPort

 When zooming with a mouse or panning the RadDiagram, the ViewPort position will be changed.
 The viewPort is not saved/load during the serialization mechanism, thus you will have to manually restore it.
-The BringIntoView(position, zoom level) method can be used for this purpose. __Example 3__ demonstrates how you can preserve and restore the ViewPort position.
+The BringIntoView(position, zoom level) method can be used for this purpose.
+The following example demonstrates how you can preserve and restore the ViewPort position.

-#### __[C#] Example 3: Save-Load Diagram ViewPort__
+#### __[C#] Save-Load Diagram ViewPort__
 {{region cs-raddiagrams_features_serialization_4}}
 	private double savedZoomFactor;
 	Point savedDiagramPosition;